Inuvialuit Settlement Region: Culture

-In the 2016 Canadian Census, the ISR population was 5,336 people, of which 3,110 were Inuvialuit and formed a majority in all six communities.
-There are no communities in the Yukon North Slope.
-Of the six communities in the ISR all are located in the Northwest Territories and, along with Fort McPherson and Tsiigehtchic, form the Inuvik Region.

 Inuvik, located on the East Channel of the Mackenzie Delta, approximately 100 km from the Arctic Ocean, is the region's administrative centre, home to the Inuvialuit Regional Corporation.
 The only other inland community, Aklavik, is located on the Peel Channel.

 Hunting, fishing and trapping are the major economic activities of Paulatuk, in Amundsen Gulf's Darnley Bay, and Sachs Harbour, the only permanent settlement on Banks Island.

 Tuktoyaktuk, formerly known as "Port Brabant", is set on Kugmallit Bay, near the Mackenzie River Delta.
 It has the only deepwater port in the ISR.

 Ulukhaktok, formerly known as "Holman", is located on the west coast of Victoria Island.
 Printmaking has taken over as the primary source of income in recent years.

+Kitigaaryuit is a former Inuvialuit settlement.
+It was the traditional territory of the Kitigaaryungmiut.
+The site, which is situated near the junction of the Mackenzie River's East Channel and Kugmallit Bay, encompasses the villages of Kitigaaryuk and Tchenerark, which are located on a small island, and the adjacent village of Kuugaatchiaq, located on the mainland to the west of the island.

-Herschel Island, which is uninhabited, is part of the ISR although in Yukon and was traditionally used by the Inuvialuit.
+Herschel Island, which is uninhabited, is part of the ISR although in Yukon and was traditionally occupied and used by the Inuvialuit.
+The island is an important part of Inuvialuit culture and the people sill visit the island to hunt and fish.
+At one time Herschel Island was inhabited by Paleo-Eskimo groups followed by Thule people, and finally the Inuvialuit, but in the latter half of the 20th century the population had migrated to government communities in the NWT.

+Tarium Niryutait, is a marine protected area (MPA) located in the coastal areas of the Yukon and Northwest Territories in Canada.
+It is located within the ISR and was the first Arctic MPA established in Canada.
+The MPA was established with the goal of protecting beluga whales and the biodiversity of other bird and fish species and their habitats.

 English is spoken in the entire region.
-Additionally, Siglitun is spoken in Paulatuk, Sachs Harbour and Tuktoyaktuk.
-Uummarmiutun is spoken in Inuvik and Aklavik.
-Inuinnaqtun is spoken in Ulukhaktok and nowhere else in the Northwest Territories.
+Additionally, Sallirmiutun (formerly Siglitun) is spoken by the Siglit in Paulatuk, Sachs Harbour and Tuktoyaktuk.
+Uummarmiutun is spoken by the Uummarmiut in Inuvik and Aklavik.
+Kangiryuarmiutun (Inuinnaqtun) is spoken by the Kangiryuarmiut in Ulukhaktok and nowhere else in the Northwest Territories.
 Together they are grouped under Inuvialuktun.

 Climate

+ISR is dominated by subarctic climate in the south and tundra climate in the north.